 While we all know that food and nutrition is directly related to learning, the lunch room has become a separate entity in many schools.
 Cafeteria staff are not often viewed as educators, although they are on the front lines of food education.
 Farm to school offers a unique opportunity to extend curriculum into the lunch period and build upon student experience.
 The following are a few ways in which teachers can begin to make connections between the classroom and cafeteria, creating positive change at the school level:

 - Learn what local items are being served in the cafeteria and connect them to seasonal activities in the classroom.

-- Have students design materials for the cafeteria bulletin board.
+- Have students design materials for the cafeteria bulletin board or use ours.

 - Invite the cafeteria staff into the classroom to share a recipe or read a story.

 - Encourage students to learn more about how school food works.

 - Work with parents to offer a taste test in the cafeteria featuring local items.

 - Check out the Get Local @ School materials available through ASAP that can be used in the cafeteria or classroom!